The History of LGBT Studies at Maryland

 In 1997, with the establishment of a President's Commission on Lesbian, Gay, and Bisexual (and later Lesbian, Gay, Bisexual, and Transgender) Issues, momentum developed to formalize the program in order to heighten its visibility and to allow students to obtain an academic credential for the work they were doing.
 A coalition of faculty members from around the campus--in concert with Luke Jensen, the newly appointed director of LGBT Equity--worked to develop a proposal for an undergraduate certificate and to shepherd it through the lengthy process of campus and state approval.
 Following final approval in Spring, 2002, Provost William Destler approved the appointment of Marilee Lindemann, associate professor of English, as director of the LGBT Studies Program.
 The program was administered through the Office of the Associate Provost for Academic Affairs and Dean of Undergraduate Studies.
 The first certificate in LGBT Studies was awarded to Michelle Kendrick, a Women's Studies major, who graduated in Spring, 2002 and fulfilled all the requirements for the certificate just days after it was approved.
 In Fall 2007 Christina Hanhardt joined the university as assistant professor of American Studies and LGBT Studies, becoming the program's first core faculty member.
 She earned her PhD in American Studies at New York University and was appointed to her position in Fall, 2007.
 In Spring, 2008 the proposal for an undergradaute minor in LGBT Studies was approved; the first class of students awarded the minor graduated in Spring, 2010.

 In Fall 2013, the administrative home of the program moved from the Office of Undergraduate Studies to the Department of Women's Studies, in the College of Arts and Humanities.
 LGBT Studies and Women's Studies at Maryland have a long history of collaboration, and the teaching and research interests of the two units are closely allied.
-Having them together administratively makes new synergies possible by combining a range of approaches to the study of sex, sexuality, and normativity on campus.
+Having them together administratively makes new synergies possierble by combining a range of approaches to the study of sex, sexuality, and normativity on campus.
 Among the changes include welcoming two new faculty to the Deparment of Women's Studies who specialize in LGBT/Queer Studies.
 Alexis Lothian, joined us Fall 2014.
 She earned her PhD in English from the University of Southern California.
-Bobby Benedicto, will join us starting Fall 2015.
-He earned his PhD in Cultural Studies from the University of Melbourne.
+Ivan Ramos, will join us starting Fall 2017.
+He earned his PhD in Theater, Dance, and Performance Studies with a designated emphasis in Gender, Women, and Sexuality from the University of California, Berkeley.

-As of Spring, 2016 a total of 86 students have earned certificates in LGBT Studies, and 42 have earned minors.
+As of December 2016 a total of 89 students have earned certificates in LGBT Studies, and 43 have earned minors.
 Representing the range of appeal for such an interdisciplinary undergraduate certificate, certificate and minor students' majors include Aerospace Engineering, American Studies, Animal Sciences, Anthropology, Biology, Communication, Community Health, Computer Science, Criminology and Criminal Justice, Dance, Economics, English, Family Science, Government and Politics, Hearing and Speech Sciences, History, Jewish Studies, Journalism, Linguistics, Marketing, Mechanical Engineering, Philosophy, Physics, Psychology, Sociology, Spanish Language and Literature, Special Education, Theatre, and Women's Studies.